lagom/persistence-api-experiments/README.md

 Please, feel free to open issues to make suggestions and discuss any topic in detail.

-## Behavior as Option[State] => Handlers
+## Behavior as Option[State] => Actions
-This is a important change that aleviates the API in many places and removes the need to come up with an artificial initial state.
+This is a important change that alleviates the API in many places and removes the need to come up with an artificial initial state.

 The main observation backing this change is that at the beginning there isn't an `Entity` and like any other event that may take place, there is an initial event that creates the `Entity`, much like we are used to create an object by calling its constructor.
 At some moment an `Entity` is created and the creation is expressed as an `Event`.

 The `Behavior` can be decomposed in two main functions.
-* `None => Handlers` when the `Entity` doesn't exists yet.
-At API level this is a `() => Handlers`
+* `None => Actions` when the `Entity` doesn't exists yet.
+At API level this is a `() => Actions`
-* `Some[State] => Handlers` when the `Entity` was already created.
-At API level this is a `PartialFunction[State, Handlers]`
+* `Some[State] => Actions` when the `Entity` was already created.
+At API level this is a `PartialFunction[State, Actions]`

 At API level, the developers doesn't need to deal with `Option`.
-They only need to provide the Handlers before and after creation.
+They only need to provide the Actions before and after creation.
 This will also allow the usage of ADTs to express model transition.

 ## Simplified Command Handlers
 The current API (Lagom 1.3.8) defines a command handler as a `PartialFunction[(Command, CommandContext[Reply], State), Persist]`.
 In this new API it is simplified to `PartialFunction[Command, Effect[Command]]`.